Flags are options we can apply to a regular expression to change its matching behavior.

 g | Global mode, searches for all matches | ||

-Not all of them will be available in all languages
+Not all of them are available in all languages

 Modifier g (Global Match)